MaartenDesnouck/google-apps-script/README.md

 $ gas new <name>
 ```

-Open a linked project or a specified project in the online editor:
+Open the linked project or a specified project in the online editor:

 ```
 $ gas open [fileName|fileId]
 ```

-Get info about a linked project or a specified project:
+Get info about the linked project or a specified project:

 ````
-$ gas open [fileName|fileId]
+$ gas info [fileName|fileId]
 ````

 # Examples